Reliable one-bit quantization of bandlimited graph data via single-shot noise shaping: Quantizing graph data

 To compute a quantized representation $\bq$ of $\f$, we first apply Alorithm \ref{alg:Preprocessing} to $\bX = \bX_r^T \in \R^{r\times N}$ with $\bz_0 = \f$, and $c = \| \f \|_\infty = 1$.
 This yields a new representation $\widehat{\f} \in \R^N$ of $\f$ for which $\bX_r^T \widehat{\f} = \bX_r^T \f$, $\| \widehat{\f} \|_\infty = 1$, and

-In plain words: After preprocessing, all but at most $r$ entries of $\widehat{\f}$ lie exactly on the boundary of the unit $\ell_\infty$-ball and therefore attain the extreme values $\pm 1$.
+After preprocessing, all but at most $r$ entries of $\widehat{\f}$ lie exactly on the boundary of the unit $\ell_\infty$-ball and therefore attain the extreme values $\pm 1$.
 This property is crucial: when applying a midrise quantizer with an alphabet including $\pm 1$, at most $r$ unsaturated entries can contribute nonzero quantization error, while the remaining entries are already elements of the quantization alphabet.
-Figure \ref{fig:Preprocessing_Illustration} illustrates in $\R^3$ how Algorithm \ref{alg:Preprocessing} proceeds.

 Following the preprocessing step, we apply a $B$-bit quantizer with midrise alphabet $\calA_B = \{ -1, -1 + \frac{2}{2^{B}-1}, \dots, 1 - \frac{2}{2^B-1}, 1\}$, i.e., $K = 2^{B-1}$ and $\delta = 4\cdot 2^{-B}$ to $\widehat{\f}$, which yields the quantized representation $\bq = Q(\widehat{\f})$.
 The quantization method is summarized in Algorithm \ref{alg:Quantization}.